levuthuynga/Portfolio/README.md

 - Analyze: find useful insights from data
 - Share: visualize and present

-The first 4 steps are performed through Excel and SQL Projects, Share step is performed in Tableau Projects
+The first 4 steps are performed in Excel and SQL Projects, last step is showed in Tableau Projects